netdata/netdata/collectors/plugins.d/README.md

     Under heavy system load, the system may have some latency transferring data from the plugins to Netdata via the pipe.
-This number improves accuracy significantly, since the plugin is able to calculate the duration between its iterations better than netdata.
+This number improves accuracy significantly, since the plugin is able to calculate the duration between its iterations better than Netdata.

-    The first time the plugin is started, no microseconds should be given to netdata.
+    The first time the plugin is started, no microseconds should be given to Netdata.

 > SET id = value